This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission.

 - Get plenty of interactive toys that your cat won’t be able to resist.
-Toys that are motion censored that ignites their predatory instincts.
+Toys that are motion-censored ignite their predatory instincts.
 Like the life-like motion fish or the Interactive Rotating Catch.

-- Get a good calming collar that will help emit pheromones that mimics their natural scent.
+- Get a good calming collar that will help emit pheromones that mimic their natural scent.
 This can help them relax.
-Calming collars work really well because it can last up to 30 days.
+Calming collars work really well because they can last up to 30 days.

-- Leave the Radio or Television on, on the usual station.
+- Leave the Radio or Television on, on the usual animal station.

-- Make the place cat-proof but removing any possible dangers and include a play area.
-Here are ways to keep your cat entertained while you away.
+- Make the place cat-proof by removing any possible dangers and include a play area.
+Here are ways to keep your cats entertained while you are away.

-- If you going on vacation over the december period going into the new year.
-Have someone to administer a sedative for the cat to deal with the stress of fireworks which are commonly lit when welcoming the new year.
+- If you going on vacation over the December period going into the new year.
+Have someone administer a sedative for the cat to deal with the stress of fireworks which are commonly lit when welcoming the new year.